MagriLab/CAE-ESN-Kolmogorov/tutorial/README.md

 # Tutorial

-Running 2.-4., which consists of training and testing the architecture, require ~20min with a dedicated GPU.
+Running 2.-4., which consists of training and testing the architecture, requires ~20min with a dedicated GPU.

 The structure is organised as follows: